Scott Walker (singer): 1967–1974: Solo work

 Walker's own relationship with fame, and the concentrated attention which it brought to him, remained a problem for his emotional well-being.
 He became reclusive and increasingly distanced from his audience.
 In 1968 he threw himself into an intense study of contemporary and classical music, which included a sojourn in Quarr Abbey, a Catholic Benedictine monastery in Ryde on the Isle of Wight, to study Gregorian chant, building on an interest in lieder and classical musical modes.

 At the peak of his fame in 1969, Walker was given his own BBC TV series, Scott, featuring solo Walker performances of ballads, big band standards, Brel songs, and his own compositions.
-Archival footage of the show is extremely rare as recordings were not conserved.
-However, audio selections from the show were released in 2019 as the box set Live on Air 1968-1969.
-In later interviews Walker has suggested that by the time of Scott 3, his first album to be dominated by his own songwriting, a self-indulgent complacency had crept into his choice of material.
-His next album, Scott: Scott Walker Sings Songs from his TV Series, featured no original material and exemplified the problems he was having in failing to balance his own creative desires with the demands of the entertainment industry and of his manager Maurice King, who seemed determined to mould his protégé into a new Andy Williams or Frank Sinatra.
-Despite the failure of the Scott TV show, the aforementioned companion LP was a commercial success, reaching the top 10 of the UK Albums Chart - Walker's last album to do so.
+Archival footage of the show is extremely rare as none of the footage conserved, though surviving audio recordings from the show were released in 2019 as the box set Live on Air 1968-1969.
+Scott 3, released in early 1969, was Walker's first album to be dominated by his own songwriting, though its follow-up, mid-1969's Scott Walker Sings Songs from his TV Series, featured no original material and exemplified the problems he was having in failing to balance his own creative desires with the demands of the entertainment industry and of his manager Maurice King, who seemed determined to mould his protégé into a new Andy Williams or Frank Sinatra.
+Despite the failure of the Scott TV series, the companion album was a commercial success, reaching the top 10 of the UK Albums Chart - Walker's last album to do so.
 Around this time, Walker also recorded the title song for the French/Italian film Une Corde, Un Colt (The Rope and the Colt in English), and in 1970 he recorded "I Still See You" for the soundtrack of the film The Go-Between.